stevensquires/simulating_genetic_risk_scores/README.md

 For the 1000G data the code requires a txt file specifying the sample names and populations which can be downloaded from https://www.internationalgenome.org/data-portal/sample (true as of 25/04/2024, website and links may change with time).

 For all simulation code of the T1DGRS it requires the T1DGRS score file.
-There are *** necessary columns: COMPONENT, RSID, SCORE AND SCORE_ALLELE.
+There are 4 necessary columns: COMPONENT, RSID, SCORE AND SCORE_ALLELE.
 If format being used is different from RSID (say chr:pos) then that can replace the RSID.
-To use a different GRS then it can just be directly replaced and should work appropriately.
+To use a different GRS then the score file can just be directly replaced and should work appropriately.
 If there are no interaction terms then the COMPONENT column can be excluded.

 The code is provided as a set of modules (.py scripts) which can be used individually but also call to one another.
 There are three main steps:
 1) Collection of input data.